Catalonia votes to declare split from Spain

 Pro-independence crowds massed outside the Parliament cheered and waved the Catalan separatist "Estelada" flag as the result was announced.

-Less than an hour later, the Spanish Senate granted the Madrid government powers under Article 155 of the constitution to sack the Catalan President Carles Puigdemont and his ministers.
+Less than an hour later, the Spanish Senate granted the Madrid government powers under Article 155 of the Constitution to sack the Catalan President Carles Puigdemont and his ministers.

 The Spanish government called two Cabinet meetings for later Friday.
 Spanish Prime Minister Mariano Rajoy has pledged to quash the separatists, and moves to take over the Catalan administration are expected to begin at the weekend.

-"Spain is a serious country, a great nation and we will not allow some people to blow up our constitution," Rajoy told journalists in Madrid.
+"Spain is a serious country, a great nation and we will not allow some people to blow up our Constitution," Rajoy told journalists in Madrid.

 He urged Spanish citizens to remain calm, saying that the government will respond to the situation in a "proportionate way."